natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 WHERE job_title_short = 'Data Analyst' AND job_country = 'Canada'
 GROUP BY 1, 2;
 ```
-This Python code reads job type data from a CSV-file, converts the job counts to integers, and creates a pie chart visualizing the distribution of data analyst job postings by job type (e.g., Remote vs. On-site) and providing a visual summary of the proportion of each job type.
+This Python code reads job type data from a CSV file, converts the job counts to integers, and creates a pie chart visualizing the distribution of data analyst job postings by job type (e.g., *Remote* vs. *On-site*) and providing a visual summary of the proportion of each job type.
 ```py
 import pandas as pd
 import matplotlib.pyplot as plt